Cultural Humility & Empathy Training

 Learn to shift from a passive form of reconciliation to a more active one.

-Embracing cultural humility rather than mere cultural competence, involves approaching work from a place of allyship and understanding.
+Embracing cultural humility rather than mere cultural competence involves approaching work from a place of allyship and understanding.
 That is why we include Indigenous leaders from multiple backgrounds to provide insight on diverse cultural teachings and histories.

 Empathy, or the capacity to understand or feel what another is experiencing, is a skill that is not necessarily promoted, fostered or developed throughout adulthood.
 However, building empathy allows you to understand better the root causes and impacts of barriers to justice and provides tools to approach work from the client’s perspective.